Overview of I-Ready

 MSDE is requiring that all school districts give a diagnostic to determine current student performance in key academic skills.
 AACPS chose i-Ready because of their online platform for administering assessments, their level of customer service, the familiarity of the platform for students (it is already used in Elementary Mathematics), and the ability of the program to not only determine where students are academically but also to create a personalized learning path for students to work through that will help support students in building and advancing academic skills.

-When are we giving the Diagnostic i-Ready?
+When are we administering the 2nd i-Ready Diagnostic?

 Are students going to take i-Ready at home?